What Is Argentina Famous For? 21 Interesting Facts About Argentina

 The rainforests are full of rare animals like the Vinaveous-breasted wild green parrot.

-Accommodation is available in hotels on either side of the waterfall for several nights so that you can have a full experience of this fantastic waterfall from both perspectives.
+INFO: No worries about accommodation as there is plenty available in hotels on either side of the waterfall for several nights so that you can have a full experience of this fantastic waterfall from both perspectives.

 La Recoleta Cemetery